NicolasDorier/nicolasdorier-blog/content/posts/custody.md

 I hope I’ve successfully made the case for a strict and uncompromising definition of custody.

 With this article, I hope to encourage you to confidently call out anyone misusing terms like `custody` or `Layer 2`.
 Attacks on language often pave the way for broader confusion or manipulation, so it is crucial to stand your ground and defend clarity.

+Being aware of the security model of those protocol is still important, because as we have said here, non-custody doesn't mean that you can't lose control of the funds.
+But this is another big topic, and I only wanted to cover the definition of custody.